-Patterns, then, are made, acted upon, altered and re-imprinted in much more rapid cycles.
-In such cases, pattern recognition is no longer a practice conducted at leisure by expert interpreters or analysts.
-They are operational components of the textual environment.
+In the field of devices, patterns are generated, acted upon, altered and re-imprinted.
+Pattern recognition is no longer a practice conducted at leisure by expert interpreters or elite analysts.
+Patterns are operational components of device-specific zones of culture.
 The transformation of abstract analytic devices of many different kinds (linear regression models, clustering algorithms, Bayesian models, etc.) into things that either circulate much more widely in the world in gadgets and devices or into meta-things such as search engines that modulate flows on a large scale is a central component of the flow of texts, meanings, audiences, viewers, visitors, spectators, readers and players in many settings.
-These abstractions do exercise an auratic effect akin to the data infrastructures we were discussing above.
+These abstractions exercise an auratic effect akin to the data infrastructures we were discussing above.
 Journalists, social researchers and commentators on digital technology tend to attribute great potency to algorithms in general.
 The proliferation of algorithms is hard to deny, but digital sociology might play an important role in describing what happens as these algorithms shift shape and move into different settings ranging from pay day loans to computer game play, from web search engines or ecommerce recommendations to face recognition in digital cameras.
 The aura of algorithms as epistemic prime movers akin to steam power or electricity covers over their diverse provenance (they do not come just from computer science but also from statistics, psychology, cognitive science, ecology, archaeology or geology) and their diversity in practice.
 Perhaps more significantly the patterns that these algorithms produce or derive from data are neither obviously legible in descriptive devices, nor is their relation to existing structures, groupings, or classifications direct.

 For digital sociology, recognising the effects of this pattern-making is a significant challenge.
-The imprinting of flows of meaning, media and practices is sometimes legible (for instance, in the 'induced viralities' seen in various social media platforms that identify trends using pattern recognition and then feed them back into the flow of messages or network connections), but not always.
+The imprinting of flows of meaning, media and practices is sometimes legible (for instance, in the 'induced viralities' seen in various social media platforms that identify trends using pattern recognition techniques and then shape flow of messages or network connections accordingly), but not always.
 Another difficulty is much more challenging.
 While descriptive devices can relatively easily slip into the analytical toolkit of social researchers – the spread of tag-clouds or Wordle graphics would be a typical instance of this – the appropriation and re-purposing of machine learning, pattern recognition or data mining approaches is more problematic.
 Many of these devices rely on formidable mathematical apparatus, ranging across linear algebra, probability theory, function analysis and numerical optimisation.
 The diverse provenance of the techniques means that, although they operate abstractly (that is, with little regard for the concrete specificities of a given situation), they handle notions of group, classification, difference and similarity heterogeneously.
 Nearly all of them bring to bear powerful scaling processes that reduce the high dimensions and volume of data to legible forms of variation and pattern.
-Again, scale and pattern are intimately interwoven here.

 Conclusion

+While Bourdieu's comments on devices are not abundant, he wrote about traffic lights:

+The social world is full of calls to order which function as such only for individuals who are predisposed to notice them, and which, as a red light cause braking, trigger deep-rooted bodily dispositions without passing through consciousness and calculation (Bourdieu, 2000: 176).
+176